 EPFL leverages the high-quality of its study programs among other key assets.
 It offers 25 Master’s programs, including six specialized ones along with an Extension school for continuing education.

-The MSc capitalizes on achievements made during undergraduate studies by increasing student specializations.
-The EPFL MSc expand students’ theoretical learning by confronting them with practical projects in multidisciplinary environments and gives them the opportunity to build a personalized curriculum.
+The Master’s programs capitalize on achievements made during undergraduate studies by increasing students’ specializations.
+They expand students’ theoretical learning by confronting them with practical projects in multidisciplinary environments and give them the opportunity to build a personalized curriculum.

 EPFL’s master’s programs are designed to be flexible and give students the opportunity to customize their curricula according to their aspirations.
 They consist in two steps: the Master cycle (60 or 90 ECTS depending on the program) followed by a one-semester Master’s thesis (30 ECTS).

 The EPFL Master cycle consists of compulsory courses, elective courses, and semester projects in a laboratory.

 Elective courses can be taken freely or grouped into minors, specializations or orientations.

 Specializations are mentioned in the Diploma Supplement and correspond to 30 ECTS courses proposed in a very specific field of the basic discipline of the Master’s studies.